ShareefLevon/matchMaker/README.md

 4. enter "node app" or " node app.js"
 5. (Should say server started in CMD) Open browser and go to http://localhost:8088/
 6. Begin by entering a name and then begin the survey and answer the questions

+What I Practiced:
+-How to use node js
+-practice rendering views with ejs
+-read in json using parser
+-basic html pages